 David is married to Dr. Laurie Aycock Pitre, an education professor at William Carey University.
 They have two daughters.
 He is active within his community, especially involving children’s causes.
-He has worked for many years as a volunteer reading tutor in an alternative school, at a summer camp for child cancer survivors, he has guest lectured and judged high school mock trial teams, and served as a member of various charitable organizations and boards.
+He has worked for many years as a volunteer reading tutor in an alternative school and at a summer camp for child cancer survivors.
+He has guest lectured and judged high school mock trial teams, and served as general counsel and also a member of various charitable organizations and boards.

 Birth Date: May 2, 1968; Larose, Louisiana